-The Competition Commission of India was established on October 14, 2003 by the Competition Act 2002.
+The Competition Commission of India was established on October 14, 2003, by the Competition Act 2002.
 The Act replaced the initial Monopolistic and Restrictive Trade Practices Act, 1969.
 The Act follows the principle of modern Anti-Trust laws.
 It prohibits Anti Competitive Agreements,[i] Abuse of Dominant Position by enterprises.[ii]
 Further, it regulates combinations (acquisition, acquiring of control and M&A), which cause or are likely to cause an appreciable adverse effect on competition[iii] within India.[iv]
-The Act allows the CCI to investigate into the merits of different cases with the help of the Director General.
+The Act allows the CCI to investigate the merits of different cases with the help of the Director-General.

 Role of the Competition Commission of India

-- To prevent the unfair practices which have adverse effect on Competition.
+- To prevent unfair practices which have an adverse effect on Competition.

 - To promote and increase Competition in the market.